4.63.2 LB&I WIIC Practice Network Knowledge Management

 Program Scope and Objectives

-3. Policy Owner: Director, WIIC Practice Area
+4. Program Owner: Director, WEIIC Practice Area

-5. Program Goals: The goals of the PN program align with the LB&I strategic goal to apply the tax laws with integrity and fairness through a highly skilled and engaged workforce, in an environment of inclusion where each employee can make a maximum contribution to the mission of the team.
+5. Program Goals: The goals of the PN program align with the LB&I strategic goal to apply the tax laws with integrity and fairness through a highly skilled and engaged workforce, in an inclusive environment where each employee can make a maximum contribution to the mission of the team.
 Additionally, PN level goals are to:

 2. Facilitate collaboration and skills transfer related to case strategies and resolution

-3. Facilitate the development of content for the IRS Virtual Library, training and audit resources
+3. Facilitate the development of content for the IRS Virtual Library, training, and audit resources

 Background